quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.2.5 =
+Thanks for using Quentn Plugin!
+Please update the plugin to fix Learndash error when new user is registered.

 = 1.2.4 =
 Thanks for using Quentn Plugin!
 Please update the plugin.
 It is now tested with new wordpress ( 6.1.1 ), Elementor ( 3.9.0 ) and Elemnetor PRO ( 3.9.0 ) versions.